Stock market today: Wall Street drifts ahead of updates on inflation, profits

 The other big factor that sets stock prices, corporate profits, will also come into focus at the end of this week, when companies begin reporting on how they did during the spring.

-Delta Air Lines and PepsiCo will report their results on Thursday, and JPMorgan Chase will headline a slew of bank reports on Friday.
+Delta Air Lines and PepsiCo will report their results on Thursday, and JPMorgan Chase will headline a rush of bank reports on Friday.

 In markets abroad, stocks inched higher in China amid hopes that the government may offer more stimulus.
 Its economic recovery has faltered following the removal of anti-COVID restrictions.

-As expected, U.S. Treasury Secretary Janet Yellen also wrapped up a fence-mending visit to Beijing on Sunday with no major agreements or breakthroughs in strained ties.
+U.S. Treasury Secretary Janet Yellen also wrapped up a fence-mending visit to Beijing on Sunday with no major agreements or breakthroughs in strained ties, as expected.
 But Yellen said relations were on a "surer footing" between the world's largest economies.

 Hong Kong's Hang Seng gained 0.6%, and stocks in Shanghai rose 0.2%.
 Stocks were mixed in the rest of Asia and modestly higher in Europe.